 Pre-Employment Test Myths

 There are several myths surrounding pre-employment testing.
-Three of the most common myths are:
+See three of the most common myths below!

 Myth #1- "Tests are illegal and those who use them will get sued."